 Our Sunday School frequently visits local retirement communities (like Mill-Pond, across the street) to sing and visit with residents, and we have a community garden that produces fresh fruit and vegetables for people living on fixed incomes.
 For those we know have need of tangible symbols of the love of God, we offer prayer shawls.

 In the fall, we have an active team in the annual Hunger Hike and every quarter we host a sandwich club to supply lunches for the Bethel Mission in Des Moines (which is also a lot of fun! look at the top of the page).

 Our commitment to the state and national settings of the United Church of Christ leads us to support UCC camps at Pilgrim Heights in Montour, to respond to calls from the UCC’s Global Ministries for help across the globe and to be one of the UCC’s proud Five for Five churches, participating in each of the five denominational offerings every year.

 But we know that opportunities to serve sometimes strike us suddenly, and so we are always listening for the voice of God inspiring us to do something new.
-This past year, that has manifested itself in a mens’ clothing drive to provide interview suits to a halfway house, in our Heifer International Lenten Sunday School project, in raising money for Doctors Without Borders and
+This past year, that has manifested itself in raising funds for Heifer International, in raising money for Doctors Without Borders and

-UCC Global Mininstries work in Botswana and in a brand-new
+UCC Global Mininstries work in Zimbabwe.
+Come, serve with us!